Onslaught (DC Comics): History

-Njara later returned with a new team including Antiphon, Tolteca, Hyve and Digital Djinn (Suicide Squad (vol. 2) #10).
-They succeeded in kidnapping Amanda Waller as part of an elaborate revenge, and in killing Squad members Havana (slain by Rustam) and Modem (slain by Digital Djinn).
+Njara later returned with a new team including Antiphon, Tolteca, Hyve and Digital Djinn.
+They succeeded in kidnapping Amanda Waller as part of an elaborate revenge, and in killing Squad members Havana (killed by Rustam) and Modem (killed by Digital Djinn).
 They were no match for the Squad when members of the Justice Society of America were drafted to help.
 The second Rustam was killed by Deadshot and the other members escaped custody.